 Help the team put on a sustainable event!
 Join the recycle team to assist attendees as they sort their waste.
 Training, gloves and equipment provided for this important task force!

 Clark County students can celebrate Earth Day by participating in the Watershed Reflections contest.
-Clark Public Utilities sponsored an environmental expression contest for students based on the theme, "We all live in a watershed."
+Clark Public Utilities sponsored an environmental expression contest for students based on the theme, "What is a watershed?"
 The contest is designed to help youth explore the natural history of the place they live and to express, through art or literature, how they feel about their discoveries.
-Watershed Reflections Contest Rules are found here.
+Watershed Reflections Contest Rules for 2016 are here.

 "People like the utility's Earth Day Celebration because they're able to go outside with like-minded people, friends and neighbors; get their hands dirty doing something good for the environment; and enjoy a sense of community," said Lisa Beranek, who has coordinated the utility's Earth Day event in previous years.